ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 ## UCCS and Remote ATtestation procedureS (RATS)

+This section discusses use cases for UCCS in the context of RATS.

+### Secure Channels in RATS

 For the purposes of this section, the Verifier is the receiver of the UCCS and the Attester is the provider of the UCCS.